 The Wienerberger Managing Board

 The managing board of Wienerberger AG makes strategic decisions and performs high-level functions.
-This team consists of two members: the managing director Heimo Scheuch is responsible for the strategic and operational development of the Wienerberger Group.
+This team consists of three members: the managing director Heimo Scheuch is responsible for the strategic and operational development of the Wienerberger Group.
 The financial director Willy Van Riet is responsible for company finances.
 Solveig Menard-Galli, Chief Performance Officer, is responsible for the performance enhancement program and digitalization strategy of the Wienerberger Group.

 Managing Director of Wienerberger AG, CEO